xeroxinteractive/embedded-html-component-template/README.md

 * As we don't require `head`, `body`, `html` or doctype they will be removed

 ## General Guidance
-* All html should be wrapped in [a unique class](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/index.html#L15) or id referencing the agency that wrote the code allowing css to be prefixed preventing it impacting the wider site design.
+* All component should be wrapped in [a unique class or id](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/mustache/partials/component.mustache#L1) or id referencing the agency that wrote the code allowing css to be prefixed preventing it impacting the wider site design.
 * All css should [make use of the above prefix](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/sass/core.scss#L1) and should ideally be written in sass or less for easy final editing and tweaks
 * Source code must be supplied.
 We sometimes need to make final tweaks and changes when integrating, if we’re only supplied compiled & minifed CSS and Javascript this makes it near enough impossible.
 * No inline javascript, there’s just no good reason for it.
-The one exception is if you need to set some javascript variables, but it must have absolutely no external dependencies and even then I would prefer simply using [data attributes](https://github.com/xeroxinteractive/embedded-html-component-template/blob/master/index.html#L15)
+The one exception is if you need to set some javascript variables, but it must have absolutely no external dependencies and even then I would prefer simply using data attributes.
 * Browser support is:
   * Windows: Chrome, Firefox, IE11 and Edge
   * Mac: Safari and Chrome